1,4-Dioxane

 1,4-Dioxane (/daɪˈɒkseɪn/) is a heterocyclic organic compound, classified as an ether.
 It is a colorless liquid with a faint sweet odor similar to that of diethyl ether.
 The compound is often called simply dioxane because the other dioxane isomers (1,2- and 1,3-) are rarely encountered.

+1,4-Dioxane is miscible in water, essentially nonvolatile when dissolved in water, not well adsorbed by activated carbon, and not readily oxidized by common oxidants.

-Dioxane is used as a solvent for a variety of practical applications as well as in the laboratory, and also as a stabilizer for the transport of chlorinated hydrocarbons in aluminum containers.
+Dioxane is used as a solvent in manufacturing applications, and as a stabilizer for the transport of chlorinated hydrocarbons in aluminium containers.
+It is a highly flammable substance that produces toxic vapors when heated.

-Synthesis
+Although it is a trace material in commonly used products, such as cosmetics, dioxane is considered a hazardous contaminant and potential carcinogen in many countries, requiring government monitoring of amounts used in manufacturing and its presence in air, drinking water, and ecosystems.

+History and synthesis

+The compound was discovered by Portuguese professor Agostinho Vicente Lourenço in 1860 by a reaction of diethylene glycol with 1,2-dibromoethane.
+He initially designated it ether of glycol and correctly identified its empirical formula, but measured its boiling point at about 95°C. Three years later C. A. Wurtz obtained it by another method, called it dioxyethylene and studied some of its chemical properties.

-Dioxane is produced by the acid-catalysed dehydration of diethylene glycol, which in turn is obtained from the hydrolysis of ethylene oxide.
+Dioxane is industrially produced since the 1920s by the acid-catalysed dehydration of diethylene glycol, which in turn is obtained from the hydrolysis of ethylene oxide.
+This method was developed by Alexey Favorsky in 1906, who also determined the structure of the compound.

 In 1985, the global production capacity for dioxane was between 11,000 and 14,000 tons.
 In 1990, the total U.S. production volume of dioxane was between 5,250 and 9,150 tons.

 Structure

-The dioxane molecule is centrosymmetric, meaning that it adopts a chair conformation, typical of relatives of cyclohexane.
-However, the molecule is conformationally flexible, and the boat conformation is easily adopted, e.g. in the chelation of metal cations.

-Dioxane resembles a smaller crown ether with only two ethyleneoxyl units.
+Three isomers of dioxane exist, but only the 1,3- and 1,4- isomers are significant.
+The 1,4-dioxane molecule is conformationally flexible: the centrosymmetric chair and the boat conformations easily interconvert such that the H NMR spectrum shows only one signal.
+For this reason, it is sometimes used as an internal standard for nuclear magnetic resonance spectroscopy in deuterium oxide.
+With only two ethyleneoxyl units, dioxane is one of the smallest crown ethers.

 Uses

 Trichloroethane transport

 In the 1980s, most of the dioxane produced was used as a stabilizer for 1,1,1-trichloroethane for storage and transport in aluminium containers.
 Normally aluminium is protected by a passivating oxide layer, but when these layers are disturbed, the metallic aluminium reacts with trichloroethane to give aluminium trichloride, which in turn catalyses the dehydrohalogenation of the remaining trichloroethane to vinylidene chloride and hydrogen chloride.
-Dioxane "poisons" this catalysis reaction by forming an adduct with aluminum trichloride.
+Dioxane "poisons" this catalysis reaction by forming an adduct with aluminium trichloride.